Brent Todd: Playing career

 Todd played for the Linwood club in the Canterbury Rugby League competition, and was a Canterbury representative.
 Todd played 28 tests for national team, the Kiwis, between 1985 and 1993.

 Todd joined Australian team the Canberra Raiders in 1986, after a $37,200 transfer fee was paid.
 Todd played at prop forward for the Raiders in the Winfield Cup Grand Finals of 1987, 1989, 1990 and 1991.
 After suffering a broken arm in 1988, he spent the off-season with Wakefield Trinity, playing nine games.
 In 1992, Todd signed for the Gold Coast club.
-Todd caused controversy in his press conference when he replied to a question from a reporter asking why he signed for the Gold Coast.
+Todd caused laughter in his press conference when he replied to a question from a reporter asking why he signed for the Gold Coast.
 Todd replied “because the sheilas are good looking and I want to f*** them all”.
 Todd went on to make 34 appearances for the Gold Coast before retiring from the New South Wales Rugby League premiership in 1993.
 Later he became an Australian-based television commentator for league games.